See what drives us forward from our team to our values.

 However, though simple and easy to administer, these DIY vehicle reimbursement programs often work against business objectives and increase the organization’s costs over time.

-Typically, when people first hear about a non-taxable car allowance with a reimbursement, they think it’s a tax loophole or simply not true.
-It may sound too good to be true, but FAVR plans can solve nearly every vehicle reimbursement problem organizations commonly face.
+Typically, when people hear about a non-taxable car allowance, they think it’s a tax loophole.
+It sounds too good to be true.
+However, FAVR plans can solve nearly every vehicle reimbursement problem organizations face.

-With an overall increase in costs, employees are taking other measures to secure their income.
+With an overall cost increase, employees are taking other measures to secure their income.
 They may raise complaints with their employers (as our survey found), drive less to save money, drive more (if they receive a mileage reimbursement), or find employment at a competitor with a more equitable reimbursement plan.

 To learn more about how FAVR could help your business meet its objectives, contact mBurse today.
 Or try our calculator below to see how much your organization could save by going non-taxable.